Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 • Multi activity training guide

-• Discount on personal kit from Joe Brown, The Climber’s Shop and ashmei athletic apparel both in shop and online
+• Exclusive discount on kit & equipment from independent outdoor retailers, both in shop and online

 • Trip info supplied via our free mobile travel app, Vamoos